wyan/cpu/README.md

 *    LOAD to register from register
 *    LOAD to register from register indirect
 *    LOAD to register from immediate 4-bit
-*    STORE to memory   immediate, direct, indirect
+*    LOAD to register from register indirect plus index
-*    LOAD  indexed from memory to register
+*    STORE to memory from register
+*    STORE to memory from immediate 4-bit
-*    STORE indexed
+*    STORE to memory from register indirect plus index

 ### Flow control